xanmankey/FishingForPhish/docs/api.rst

 The startFishing class has 4 methods in addition to __init__():

 * installResources(self)
-      Installs potentially-useful resources used during the methodology of the research here: TODO.
-This includes the chiSquaredAttributeEval feature selector for WEKA, the SMOTE oversampler for WEKA, and the Wayback Machine add-on for Firefox.
+      Installs potentially-useful resources used during the methodology of the research here: https://github.com/xanmankey/FishingForPhish/tree/main/research.
+This includes the chiSquaredAttributeEval feature selector for WEKA, the SMOTE oversampler for WEKA, and the Wayback Machine add-on for Firefox, and has a commented out option for installing a popup blocker to remove popups in screenshots.
+If WEKA packages are installed, **note that they won't be activate until the NEXT startup of the JVM**.
 * initializeSelenium(self, add_ons=None)
       Creates the Selenium instance.
 A list of paths to add_ons (.xpi files) can be passed to enhance the scraping experience.
 The wayback_machine add-on is added to the webdriver instance with the method initializeAll().
+Selenium is initialized in headless mode, with a disabled-gpu and hidden scrollbars, and also doesn't store any cookie, cache, or session data for security reasons.
+Unfortunately, javascript does need to be enabled due to the reliance of the DOM on JS for some dynamic websites, and in the context of scraping phishing websites could be a potential safety-flaw, so VPN and VM usage are strongly recommended.
 * initializePWW3(self, jvmOptions)
       Starts JVM with a list of optional parameters, jvmOptions (some default options, system_cp and packages, are passed with the initializeAll() method).
 The attribute jvmToggle is updated to be True.
 * initializeAll(self, jvmOptions=["system_cp", "packages"], add_ons=['wayback_machine-3.0-fx.xpi'])